No need to be in a rush on trimming this cherry since it will

 Third would be the trees and shrubs with softwood.
 You know the

 ones, they break first in every storm.
 Ornamental Pears come to mind first,

 but are usually too tall to effectively knock the snow off.

-Ornamental Pear ruined
+Ornamental Pear split and basically ruined

-by heavy snow accumulation
+by a heavy snow accumulation